hermanjohn2/workDayScheduler/README.md

 ## Examples of Code

-The project was built using jQuery.
-Current date and time is displayed using moment().
-Get/Set local storage was used to keep tasks in storage.
+The project was built using jQuery and Moment.js.
+Get/Set local storage was used to display tasks for entire day despite a user refresh.
+Local storage is cleared every night to ensure a blank scheduler is presented every morning.